 GRE score report: You may need to send a copy of your GRE score report to the school.
 When you take the GRE, you can choose up to four schools to receive your scores.
 After test day, you can order score reports for an additional fee.

-Letters of recommendation: Ask people who can speak to your communication skills, work ethic, and capabilities to write letters of recommendation on your behalf.
+Letters of recommendation: Ask people who can speak to your communication skills, work ethic, and capabilities to write letters of recommendation for you.

-Sealed transcripts: A transcript is an official document from the schools you attended that lists the courses you took, the grades you earned, your grade point average, and your degree.
-Some schools accept unofficial transcripts when you apply and expect you to provide official transcripts (sent directly from the schools) after they have accepted you to a program.
+Sealed transcripts: A transcript is an official document from the schools you attended that lists the courses you took, the grades you earned, your grade point average, and your degrees.

 Statement of purpose: Your statement of purpose is a writing sample that allows you to share your skills and interests, why you want to attend graduate school, and your post-graduation plans.

-You can work in private or public education and the corporate world with an EdD.
-People with this degree tend to pursue leadership roles within organizations.
-They may work as trainers, executives, consultants, and policymakers—positions that allow them to practice their knowledge of learning, data analysis, assessment, and mentoring.
-The following list is not comprehensive, but it does give you an idea of Doctor of Education salary ranges and the types of jobs you may be able to attain.
+With an EdD, you can work in private or public education, or for corporations, government agencies, and non-profits.
+People with this degree tend to pursue administrative or leadership roles within organizations.
+They may work as trainers, executives, consultants, and policymakers, positions that allow them to practice their knowledge of learning, data analysis, assessment, and mentoring.

 As a postsecondary education administrator, you work in the administration of a college or university.
 Your specific duties depend on your title and the school where you work.
 You may help develop academic policies, appoint faculty members, schedule courses, plan commencement ceremonies, and advise students.